 The following selected financial and other data reflects the consolidated financial condition and the consolidated statement of operations of Saratoga as of and for the years ended February 28, 2018, February 28, 2017, February 29, 2016, February 28, 2015, and February 28, 2014.
 The selected financial and other data have been derived from our consolidated financial statements which have been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report thereon is included in this registration statement.
+The financial information as of and for the three months ended May 31, 2018 and May 31, 2017 was derived from our unaudited financial statements and related notes.
 In the opinion of management, all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods, have been included.
 The data should be read in conjunction with our financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations," which are included in this prospectus.
 The historical data is not necessarily indicative of results to be expected for any future period.